 What to Do If You Receive a Sidewalk Violation in NYC?

-Who Is Responsible
+Who Is Responsible for a Sidewalk Violation in NYC?

 The New York City Department of Transportation (DOT) oversees sidewalk conditions.
 DOT inspectors identify hazards, issue Notices of Violation, and require owners to make repairs within a set time.
 If the owner fails to comply, the city can complete the repair work and charge the property owner.